 Read or re-tell the story of Jesus' death from Luke 23.
-Make sure you read it through yourself first.
 If you have young children you may want to adapt the story or simplify complicated words and phrases.
 Equally with older children it can be valuable to share the whole story and not just the familiar parts.

-Reflection: Ask everyone to be quiet for a few moments and think about the story they've just heard.
+Reflection: Ask everyone to be quiet for a few moments and think about the story they have just heard.
 Then invite everyone to share 'How does this part of the story make you feel?' and invite any questions or wonderings.